-All in all, the report confirmed the high standard of care provided by Abbeyfield Tamar House, which is a not for profit charity affiliated to the Abbeyfield Society.
+All in all, the report confirmed the exceptional standard of care provided by Abbeyfield Tamar House, which is a registered charity and affiliated to the Abbeyfield Society.

 It is also reassuring to know that the area has such a facility of which we can all be very proud.

-Further information is in the full report which the registered manager will be able to provide.
+Further more detailed information is in the full report which the registered manager will be able to provide.

-It can also be found on the CQC website at www.cqc.org.uk <http://www.cqc.org.uk/>
+It can also be found on the CQC website at www.cqc.org.uk or clicking on the various links on our website.

-Press Release supplied by: Trevor Addis (Trustee Abbeyfield Tamar).
+Press Release supplied by: Trevor Addis.
+(Executive Trustee Abbeyfield Tamar House)

-Further information can be obtained from Gill Poad (Care Manager Abbeyfield Tamar).
+Further information can be obtained from the Care Manager.